-Account-based marketing (ABM) requires you to use a multi-channel approach and a wide array of marketing tactics, which means you'll also need multiple technologies to make it a success.
-When it comes to ABM, there's a vast number of technologies you can use to execute effectively.
+Account-based marketing (ABM) requires you to use a multichannel approach and a wide array of marketing tactics to generate revenue, which means you'll also need multiple technologies to make it a success.
+When it comes to ABM, there's a vast number of technology solutions you can use to execute effectively.
 It's important to know exactly what an ABM approach looks like before embarking on the journey.

-ABM challenges marketers to flip the funnel by identifying target accounts and building a plan around directly engaging those people before and after they become a customer.
-Generally, the stages of the funnel look like this:
+ABM aligns marketing and sales by identifying key accounts and building a plan around engaging those people before and after they become a customer.
+Generally, the stages of this approach look like this: